Members' Events Diary (Click on event for further details)

 The money raised by the Friends of Osborne is used to support English Heritageʼs commitment to maintain Osborne House for the Nation.
 In 2015 the Friends became a registered charity.
 Since 1987 the Friends and its predecessor organisation have helped English Heritage with many renovation projects to the House and grounds as well as for educational projects.

-One of our more recent contributions has been towards the renovation of the Andromeda Fountain on the lower terrace.
+Our more recent contributions have been towards the renovation of the Victorian fencing on the estate, the weather vane on top of the clock tower and the Andromeda Fountain on the lower terrace.
 The fountain fell into disrepair many years ago and the Terrace was closed to the public.
 With the assistance of a donation from the Friends the fountain has been beautifully restored to full working order and members were invited to a private viewing in July 2017.
 The Terrace and the Andromeda Fountain, which forms its centrepiece, is once again open to the public.

 We are very proud and honoured that, following the filming of ‘Victoria and Abdulʼ at Osborne House in Autumn 2016, Dame Judi Dench agreed to be the first Patron of the Friends of Osborne.